Hear from our guests

 Mount Vesuvius

-Hike to the summit of this iconic volcano for panoramic views of the Bay of Naples and a peek into its still-active crater.
+Hike to the summit for breathtaking, sweeping Bay of Naples views and peer into the iconic, still-active volcanic crater.

 Sorrento